Martchus/syncthingtray/README.md

 * command-line interface
 * Qt-ish C++ interface to control Syncthing

+---

+Checkout the [official forum thread](https://forum.syncthing.net/t/yet-another-syncthing-tray) for discussions and announcement of new features.

+Issues can be created on GitHub but please read the "Known bugs" and "Planned features" sections in this document before.

 ## Supported platforms
 * Designed to work under any desktop environment supported by Qt 5 with tray icon support